 II.
 PURPOSE OF WORKING GROUPS

-Support the delivery of the LGMA Constituency’s advocacy strategy by providing thematic and functional expertise and coordination on priority areas relevant to the UNFCCC negotiations and related global climate processes.
+Support the delivery of the LGMA Constituency’s advocacy strategy and position by providing thematic, spatial and functional expertise, identifying urban and territorial systemic gaps and priorities relevant to the UNFCCC negotiations and related global climate processes.

 Contribute to the development of coordinated advocacy positions and technical inputs that inform the LGMA Advocacy Position and related LGMA publications.

-Support the LGMA Constituency’s year-round engagement in UNFCCC processes and related international climate policy discussions
+Support the LGMA Constituency’s year-round engagement in UNFCCC processes and related international climate policy discussions by following the relevant negotiated and mandated tracks as well as representing the LGMA at key meetings where possible.

-Strengthen collaboration among organizations and experts within the LGMA Constituency working on similar thematic areas.
+Strengthen collaboration and knowledge-sharing among organizations and experts within the LGMA Constituency working on similar thematic area and/or having access to external fora and constituencies similarly working on the issue of focus.

-Ensure that the LGMA Constituency provides informed, credible, and coordinated inputs into international climate negotiations and related processes.
+Ensure that the LGMA Constituency provides informed, timely, credible, and coordinated inputs into international climate negotiations and related processes.

 Operate under the strategic guidance and oversight of the LGMA Steering Committee.